 Management Approach – Occupational Health and Safety

-The position of health manager was newly created in 2014 at the largest site in Pfullendorf (DE) in order to provide fresh impetus to occupational health management.
+The health managers at Rapperswil-Jona (CH) and Pfullendorf (DE) provide fresh impetus to occupational health management.
 Successful occupational health management builds bridges between the objectives of the company and the needs of its employees.
 In particular, this also strengthens the vitality of the individual and of the team as a whole.
-A Vitality program was established to round off the areas of exercise and nutrition.
+A vitality programme was established to round off the areas of exercise and nutrition.

 For objectives and measures concerning employees and occupational safety, see also Sustainability Strategy.